sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/extensibility/goals_completed.md

-# Extensibility team completed goals
+# Growth and Integrations team completed goals

-This page records goals completed by the Extensibility team historically (started recording in FY-21-Q4).
-See also our [current goals](../../../../../strategy-goals/strategy/cloud/extensibility/index.md).
+This page records goals completed by the Growth and Integrations team historically (started recording in FY-21-Q4).
+See also our [current goals](../../../../company/strategy/cloud/growth-and-integrations/index.md).

 - [**2021**](#2021)
   - [FY-21-Q4](#FY-21-Q4)